aaronfreed/vaf/README.md

 ----------------------------------------------------------------
 ### DESCRIPTION:

 Vasara is a Lua script and dedicated HUD for use in texturing **Aleph One** maps.
-The HUD lists the keyboard shortcts for easy reference, and features a GUI-style interface for choosing textures and options.
+The HUD lists the keyboard shortcuts for easy reference, and features a GUI-style interface for choosing textures and options.

 To get the most out of Vasara, be sure to turn on "**Use Mouse**" and "**Overlay Map**" in your preferences.